 Rational numbers are fundamental to everyday arithmetic and are used extensively in various fields.
 Fractions are used in cooking, measurements, and construction.
 Decimals are used in finance, engineering, and scientific calculations.
 The ability to express quantities as ratios or precise decimal values is essential for accuracy and consistency.

 Irrational numbers, while less obvious in everyday life, are equally important in many scientific and engineering applications.
 The value of π is used in calculating the circumference and area of circles, which is crucial in fields ranging from architecture to astronomy.
-The square root of 2 is used in geometry and trigonometry, particularly in calculations involving right triangles.
+Even so, the square root of 2 is used in geometry and trigonometry, particularly in calculations involving right triangles.
 Irrational numbers also appear in physics, such as in the calculation of wave frequencies and quantum mechanical phenomena.

 Trends and Latest Developments